dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
 ## October 6, 2020
 * Support changing the size of the social icons
+* updates to social icons to support various styles

 ## October 5, 2020
 * Support for border radius and backgrounds in email designer